emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -17 to -18:

+* Improved explanation why replay protection is required and random nonces forbidden.
+* New appendix discussing compatibility with 3GPP algorithms.
 * Editorial changes

 Changes from -16 to -17:

 * Align with ANSSI requirement on the maximum number of plaintext blocks.
-* Added informaion of how small fraction of a bit an attcker can theoretically recover.
+* Added information of how small fraction of a bit an attacker can theoretically recover.
 * Editorial changes

 Changes from -15 to -16: